 Remember that creaky stationary bike your grandma used to have in her basement?
 Well, forget about it.
 Today’s big-ticket home-gym equipment is nothing like that.
-The list of treadmills, bikes, and rowing machines below are so advanced that you can join live classes or workout with a virtual personal trainer right from the comfort of your own living room.
-It’s almost 2018, people, there’s no need to schlep all the way to the gym to have someone yell at you to work harder and run faster.
-And if you’d like to add some smaller items to round out the gym, we’ve written about a variety of those and gone deep on foam rollers before.
+The treadmills, bikes, and rowing machines listed below are so advanced, you can join live classes or work out with a virtual personal trainer right from the comfort of your own living room.
+It’s 2019, people, there’s no need to schlep all the way to the gym to have someone yell at you to work harder and run faster.
+And if you’d like to add some smaller items to round out your gym, we’ve written about a variety of those and gone deep on foam rollers before.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 Every editorial product is independently selected.
 If you buy something through our links, New York may earn an affiliate commission.